 In Google search results, people who pay Google ( through Adwords) stay on top.
 Then “Local business listings” appear ( mentioned above) and finally the search results.
 See below..

-You may fix a budget of $100 or $200 per month, and cost of each click you want to pay.
-For example you might want to pay $5 per click and allocate a budget of $120 per month.
+You may fix a budget of $100 or $200 per month, and the cost of each click you want to pay.
+For example, you might want to pay $5 per click and allocate a budget of $120 per month.
 It means when people search for a relevant dentistry term, Google will send 24 people to your website that month.
 Make sure to specify the geographic area as your city ( No point in showing your advertisement in San Francisco or Houston, if you practice only in New York.)

 6. Social Media Marketing

 Social media is an extremely powerful tool.
-Having a presence on social websites like Facebook, Linkedin and Twitter helps reaching real people.
+Having a presence on social websites like Facebook, Linkedin and Twitter help reaching real people.
 Posting content on tags relevant to your patients is a great advertisement tool.

 7. Online press releases:

-You can publish latest developments in the dentistry industry or recent FDA findings or approvals.
+You can publish the latest developments in the dentistry industry or recent FDA findings or approvals.
 Publishing on popular press release websites can be costly ( say about $300 per post on prnewswire.com ).
 Consider doing this once or twice a year.